joaquimrcarvalho/dehergne-locations/extras/doc/sources_overview.md

 ## Jesuits: biographical information ##

-### Dehergne, Joseph.
-Répertoire des Jésuites de Chine de 1552 à 1800.
-Bibliotheca Instituti Historici S.I 37.
-Roma : Paris: Institutum historicum ; Letouzey & Ané, 1973. ###

-Biographical dictionary focussed on the french jesuit missionaries on China but including many others.
-Available at archive.org as PDF with embedded OCR.
-Also in text format, but the OCR in the text format version is of lower quality than the one embedded in the PDF.

-This work is used as reference for names, dates and other bibliographical information by Brockey, Liam Matthew.
-Journey to the East: The Jesuit Mission to China, 1579-1724.
-Cambridge, Mass.: Belknap Press: An Imprint of Harvard University Press, 2008.

-There is a Chinese translation, which is very helpful in what regards the Chinese names of missionaries and current names of places.

-> Joseph, S. I. Dehergne. 在華耶穌會士列傳及書目補編. 第1版.., 中華書局, 1995.

-#### Scope ####

-Enumeration at the start of the _Repertoire_ (before p.1):
-* those belonging to the vice-province, or to the French mission in China
-* those, Chinese or not, that were in continental China (with the exception of Macau) [because "hundreds and hunderds" of those destined to Japan and other non-China missions stayed in Macau and studied at S.Paulo College, see p.XI ]).
-* the Jesuit Superiors, bishops of Japan and Macau, Visitors (both of Japan and China), vice-provincials, and other superiors even if they never laid foot in China.
-* Procurators (fr. procureurs, pt. procuradores) in charge of the mission in Macau and Goa.
-* Those that died in China on their way to Japan.
-* In smaller print those that were meant for China but died on their way or were detoured to other missions, the "macaistes" that have not worked in inland China and others who influenced, in various ways, the China mission.

-The main target are French Jesuits missionaires in China.
-But includes all that were in mainland China.
-Does not include those at Macau that were in transit to places other than continental China (for instance Japan).

 #### Sources ###
 * Pfister, Louis.
 Notices biographiques et bibliographiques sur les Jésuites de l’ancienne Mission de Chine :  1552-1773.
 2 vols.
 Variétés sinologiques, n° 59-60.
 Chang-Hai: Impr. de la Mission catholique, 1932. http://gallica.bnf.fr/ark:/12148/bpt6k61546234. patiemment revisé par le Père Joseph de Lapparent (1862-1953), continué et mis à jour par le même savant dans les Renseignements du Bureau Sinologique de Zi-ka-wei (RBS),